 Where to eat

 We stopped for a focaccia at L’arco del gusto.
 It’s a tiny place selling focacce or panini filled at the moment with cold cuts, cheese, veggies and sauces.
 I had the Civitonica with a local cold cut, pecorino aged in a grotto and truffle sauce.
 Divine.
 As a dessert I tried one of their ricotta/gelatos.
-It is basically local sheep ricotta covered with a frosting you can choose among many flavours.
+It is basically local sheep ricotta with a frosting (you can choose among many flavors).
 I chose pistacchio and it was really good.
 They only have a couple of places to sit outside the shop.
 I found the location quite charming.